 - Trim your hair at least once in 4-6 months, to keep split ends in check.
 There is no “cure” for split ends.
 Once a hair is split, the end has to be cut off to avoid further splitting of the strand

 - Condition your hair after every wash.
 After shampooing your hair, towel dry.
 Take a few drops of a conditioner in the palm of your hand, rub hands together, and apply the conditioner to the ends of your hair.
 Never apply it to the scalp.
 Once you’ve applied the conditioner, run through your hair with a wide-toothed comb so it gets evenly distributed.
 Wash off after 3 – 4 minutes.

 - One great trick to tame frizzy hair is to apply two or three drops of oil to your hair, just after washing it, when your hair is still soaking wet.
 This tames the hair without giving it an oily appearance.
 This is an easy substitute to leave in conditioners and hair serums.

 - Don’t shampoo your hair with hot water.
 Cold water or warm water is preferable.

 - If you have long hair, sleep on a satin pillowcase.
 This helps the hair glide when you move in your sleep.
 Regular cotton pillowcases may latch on to your hair, causing breakage.
 It’s best to tie hair up when sleeping.

 - Hot air can be damaging to your hair, so when using a hair dryer use a cool setting.

-- Don't leave the blow-dryer in one spot for more than a few seconds, keep it moving and at a good distance from your hair.
+- Don’t leave the blow-dryer in one spot for more than a few seconds, keep it moving and hold it at a good distance from your hair.

 - To speed up the drying process, pat your hair dry with a towel and let the remaining moisture in your hair dry naturally.